California Transparency in Supply Chains Act

 Our Social Monitoring Program is designed to monitor compliance with the ALDI Social Standards of Production.
-ALDI requires production facilities for high-risk countries to be audited by a third-party auditor to evaluate their compliance.
-The ALDI standard for monitoring includes semi-announced audits, meaning an independent third-party auditor can come anytime within a two week window.
+ALDI requires production facilities in high-risk countries to be audited by a third-party auditor to evaluate their social compliance.
+The ALDI standard for monitoring includes semi-announced audits, meaning an independent third-party auditor can come anytime within a two-week window.
 At times and where appropriate or feasible, unannounced audits by third parties may be commissioned.

 Our standards specify that “we expect our business partners to act with due diligence and develop the necessary management systems, policies and processes to a reasonable extent as well as effectively prevent and address any human rights impacts that may be detected in the supply chain.”

 ALDI Social Assessments (ASA) may be conducted to verify the information received in supplier discussions and third-party audit reports, including risks of human trafficking and slavery.
 The purpose of the ASA is to evaluate the effectiveness of suppliers' monitoring systems based on the social compliance performance of its production facilities.